varshaks27/placement-skill-gap-predictor/README.md

 ## Overview

-During campus placements, students often struggle to answer a deceptively simple question: *"How far am I from being industry-ready?"* They may know basic Python or SQL, but have no structured way to map that knowledge against the specific stacks demanded by recruiters at companies like TCS, Infosys, or Accenture.
+During campus placements, students often struggle to answer a deceptively simple question: "How far am I from being industry-ready?"
+They may know basic Python or SQL, but have no structured way to map that knowledge against the specific stacks demanded by recruiters at companies like TCS, Infosys, or Accenture.

 This project solves that problem with a data-driven approach.
 It compares a student's self-reported skill set against aggregated job requirements using natural language processing, then returns a quantified match score, a ranked list of missing skills, and a realistic timeline to close the gap.
+Missing skills are extracted via set subtraction between required and possessed skills, mapped to estimated learning hours, and converted into a timeline using `weeks_needed = ceil(total_learning_hours / study_hours_per_week)`.

+---

-### Objectives
+## Objectives

 | Goal | Approach |
 |---|---|